 Northern people are also known for their distinct accent.
 If English is your second language, you may worry about understanding the locals, but you’ll learn to understand the accent in no time.
 On the campus itself, most staff members and students will be from other places around the country – so not everyone you meet will sound this way.
 By the end of your degree, you may even come away sounding like a local!

-A small city
+2. It's a small city

 Lancaster is relatively small compared to some if its neighbouring cities like Liverpool and Manchester.
 The population in the 2001 United Kingdom Census was 138,375.
 Lancaster’s small size makes it easy to explore so you’re sure to get to know your new home very well.